nexusformat/definitions/manual/source/faq.rst

-    If you encounter any problems because the classes are not sufficient to describe your configuration, please contact the :index:`NIAC <NeXus International Advisory Committee>`
+    If you encounter any problems because the classes are not sufficient to describe your configuration, please contact the :index:`NIAC`
     Executive Secretary explaining the problem, and post a suggestion at the relevant class wiki page.
 Or raise the problem in one of the `mailing lists <http://download.nexusformat.org/doc/html/MailingLists.html>`_.
     The NIAC is always willing to consider new proposals.

 #.
-I want to produce an application definition.
+I want to :index:`contribute` an application definition.
     How do I go about it?

     Read the :index:`NXDL` Tutorial in :ref:`NXDL_Tutorial-CreatingNxdlSpec`
     and have a try.
 You can ask for help on the `mailing lists <http://download.nexusformat.org/doc/html/MailingLists.html>`_.